beee33/weatherCLI/README.md

 ## How does weatherCLI get its data?

 The National Weather Service allows you to generate XML files showing weather data from a specific longitude and latitude.
 This program reads those XML files and presents them to the user as readable data.
-To get the sun positions, the program uses the US Navy's API for getting sun info expressed in json, and prints out on screen.
+To get the sun positions, the program uses the US Navy's API for getting sun info expressed in json, and prints the result out on terminal.

 ## Supported operating systems
 | OS           | Supported?                     |